MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 # Recommendations:

 1.There is a saying that, "To become a millionaire and be able to earn 7-8 figures, you need to learn to let money work for you and have a diversified portfolio".
-As aresult, seeing how the revenue for this SaaS company only comes from two sources, I would advice the company to consider investing into prominent and promising investment opportunities as well.
+As a result, seeing how the revenue for this SaaS company only comes from two sources, I would advice the company to consider investing into prominent and promising investment opportunities as well.
 The interest on these investments will contribute to increasing their only streams of income by a number or two.

 2. Across board, its deduced that General and Administrative expense covers majority of the expenses and as a result, it's crucial to identify if the company is overpaying some employees and if there is a way to reduce that.
 3. The company should also look to cut down a little on ther Sales and Marketing expense as well as Research and Development expense while still maintaining highest advertisement qualities.